 304.8 Engineered installations.
-Engineered combustion air installations shall provide an adequate supply of combustion, ventilation and dilution air determined using engineering methods.
+Engineered combustion air installations shall provide an adequate supply of combustion, ventilation and dilution air and shall be approved.

 304.9 Mechanical combustion air supply.
-Where all combustion air is provided by a mechanical air supply system, the combustion air shall be supplied from the outdoors at a rate not less than 0.35 cubic feet per minute per 1,000 Btu/h (0.034 m3/min per kW) of total input rating of all appliances located within the space.
+Where all combustion air is provided by a mechanical air supply system, the combustion air shall be supplied from the outdoors at a rate not less than 0.35 cubic feet per minute per 1,000 Btu/h (0.034 m^3 /min per kW) of total input rating of all appliances located within the space.